8 Reasons Why a Train Trip Is the Only Way To See Switzerland

 Except maybe for Excellence Class.
 The Glacier Express’ top-tier car is a mix of the refined luxury of the golden age of train travel, and the comfort of the plush and modern technology of 21st-century premium cabins.
 Your eight-hour ride is broken up nicely by a seven-course meal with everything from beef tenderloin to sashimi to avocado soup, all paired with fine wines and capped off with rich dessert.

-You can follow your journey and learn about the landscape via a tablet at your seat, or ignore the scenery altogether and stream Narcos on the high-speed Wi-Fi.
+You can follow your journey and learn about the landscape via a tablet at your seat, or ignore the scenery altogether and stream some Netflix on the high-speed WiFi.
 The seats are like fancy office chairs, and the drinks are included.
-Though it’ll run you about $750 each way, it’s a vacation splurge that’s absolutely worth the price tag.
+Unsurprisingly, it’ll run you about $750 each way.

 The waterside views are just as spectacular as the mountains.